Binghamton EOP Success

 - U.S. citizenship is not a requirement for admission to EOP.
 However, you must meet New York state residency, income and academic requirements.
 If admitted, you will receive all academic and social support the program offers; however, you are not eligible to receive any financial support from the program.

-Freshman Application Process (for fall)
+First-Year Application Process (for fall)

 To start the review process, submit either of these applications:

-STEP 1: Submit your transcript
+STEP 1: Submit your high-school transcript and test scores

 Transfer Application Process